Mehrojiddin/Number/README.md

 NaN is a JavaScript reserved word indicating that a number is not a legal number.

 Trying to do arithmetic with a non-numeric string will result in NaN (Not a Number):

+### Number Properties Cannot be Used on Variables
+Number properties belongs to the JavaScript's number object wrapper called Number.

+These properties can only be accessed as Number.MAX_VALUE.

+Using myNumber.MAX_VALUE, where myNumber is a variable, expression, or value, will return undefined: